aimeos/aimeos-docs/src/frontend/html/create-subparts.md

 }
 ```

 This line of code is an advanced version of the PHP `str_replace()` function.
 It replaces the old part identified by the last parameter with the newly generated output in the second parameter.
-The important part is the name of the marker passed as last parameter: It's a unique string and should resemble the parts identifiying your class.
+The important part is the name of the marker passed as last parameter: It's a unique string and should resemble the parts identifying your class.

 In the template file, the marker is prefixed by `<!-- ` and postfixed by ` -->` to create a valid HTML/XML comment.
 You need that marker before and after the content you want to replace, e.g.: